Scrydon

 Knowledge bases

-The three knowledge surfaces in Scrydon — conversation knowledge, workspace knowledge bases, and the governed organization KB — when to use which, why they differ, and how we benchmark retrieval quality against the market.
+Conversation knowledge, workspace knowledge bases, and Company Context — when to use each, how they are governed, and how we benchmark retrieval quality.

 Scrydon ships more than one kind of knowledge base on purpose.
-Enterprise knowledge has different lifecycles — a file you drop into a chat, the living documentation of a team's workspace, and the compliance-governed facts your whole organization relies on are not the same thing, and pretending they are is how knowledge platforms end up with either no governance or no usability.
-This page explains the surfaces, when to use which, and how we measure retrieval quality.
+A file you drop into a chat, the living documentation of a workspace, and organization-wide Company Context have different owners and lifecycles.
+This page explains the surfaces, when to use each, and how we measure retrieval quality.

 The three knowledge surfaces

-ScopeOne conversation.One workspace (shareable per access policy).The whole organization.
+ScopeOne private conversation.One workspace (shareable per access policy).One organization; readable by authorized organization members.

-Set up byNobody — attach a file and it exists.Workspace members, via the UI or Chat.Org admins and pack authors, via the Authoring SDK.
+Set up byNobody — attach a file and it exists.Workspace members, via the UI or Chat.Organization owners and administrators only.

 When to use which